 The 2014 Grand National winner, who provided Leighton Aspell with the first of his back-to-back wins, is now enjoying his second career as an eventer.

-The French-bred 15-year-old made his eventing debut last year in an unaffiliated BE90 class at Aston-Le-Walls in Northamptonshire, under Lizzie Doolittle (pictured, above), and has since gone on to be placed in BE100 classes and has completed at BE novice too.
+The French-bred 18-year-old made his eventing debut in 2017 in an unaffiliated BE90 class at Aston-Le-Walls in Northamptonshire, under Lizzie Doolittle (pictured, above), and has since gone on to be placed in BE100 classes and has completed at BE novice too.

 Auroras Encore (winner 2013)

 Auroras Encore’s preparation for the 2013 Grand National may have been held up by snow drifts on the Yorkshire moors where he was trained, but didn’t stop him storming to a memorable nine-length victory.

 The 66-1 hero was retired in January 2014 after sustaining an injury in a race at Doncaster.
 He is enjoying life to the full at his trainer Sue Smith’s stables.

 Neptune Collonges became only the third grey horse to win the Grand National when he got his head in front by just a nose to deny Sunnyhillboy.

 Now 20, “Nipper” has been kept busy — training for dressage competitions ridden by Lisa Hales, daughter of owner John Hales.

 He often takes part in the annual Aintree parade of champions and has also visited the Alder Hey Children’s Hospital in Liverpool during the Grand National meeting.

 Don’t Push It gave record-breaking champion jockey AP McCoy his elusive Grand National win at the 15th attempt.
 He was third in the race 12 months later and retired in 2012.

 Always a somewhat quirky character who preferred the company of sheep to racehorses when in training with Jonjo O’Neill, 21-year-old Don’t Push It is now settled in retirement at Martinstown Stud in Ireland.